This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 One speaks of a mass redundancy if an employer gives notice to a certain minimum number of employees (at least 10 employees) of a business normally encompassing more than 20 employees within 30 days and for reasons not pertaining personally to the affected employees.

-An employer still intending to make a mass redundancy must inform the cantonal labour office accordingly.
+An employer still intending to make a mass redundancy must (once again) inform the cantonal labour office accordingly.